-Oct 22, 2020 Joe Kleiman #84 - Everything the industry has to offer, #85 - Looking forward to the future, 2020, Asia, Attractions, Business, Current Issue, Europe & Middle East, Features, Headlines, Live Shows and Spectacles, Museums, North America, People, Technology & Media, Theme Parks, World markets Comments Off on In a virtual format, TEA Thea Awards Digital Case Studies showcase best of human experience
+Oct 22, 2020 Joe Kleiman #84 - Everything the industry has to offer, #85 - Looking forward to the future, 2020, Asia, Attractions, Business, Current Issue, Europe & Middle East, Features, Homepage Slider, Live Shows and Spectacles, Museums, North America, People, Technology & Media, Theme Parks, World markets Comments Off on In a virtual format, TEA Thea Awards Digital Case Studies showcase best of human experience

 Each year, the Themed Entertainment Association recognizes those projects that showcase “excellence for the creation of compelling educational, historical and entertainment projects” with the annual TEA Thea Awards.
 Traditionally, each year, the Award is handed out during the sumptuous, black-tie Thea Awards Gala at the Disneyland Hotel, attended by awardees and their industry peers.
 Preceding the Thea Awards Gala is the two-day TEA Summit.
 Case Studies, presented during the Summit offer a behind-the-scenes look at the creation of the Thea Award recipient projects, guided by those involved in their design and operation.

 With the advent of the COVID-19 pandemic, the TEA was unable to hold the Summit and Thea Awards Gala in person this year.
 To honor the recipients, the 26th annual TEA Thea Awards Case Studies were taken online and became the Thea Awards Digital Case Studies.
 Split into seven sessions, each block entailed a pre-recorded session followed by a live chat session where viewers could ask questions of the presenters.
 Thea Digital Case Studies began on August 6 with this year’s recipient of the Buzz Price Thea Award – Recognizing a Lifetime of Distinguished, Walt Disney Imagineering’s Nancy Seruto.